 The president is arguing that, without a deal, consumer confidence may suffer, hurting holiday shopping and the economic recovery.

 “It is something that everyone in Washington agrees must be done, and it is something that the House of Representatives could do today or tomorrow if they so chose, because the Senate has already passed a bill that extends those tax cuts,” White House press secretary Jay Carney said.

-The executives invited to the White House are: Frank Blake, chairman and chief executive, the Home Depot Inc. (HD); Joe Echeverria, chief executive of Deloitte LLP; Ken Frazier, president and chief executive, Merck and Co.
+The executives invited to the White House are: Frank Blake, chairman and chief executive, the Home Depot Inc. (HD:US); Joe Echeverria, chief executive of Deloitte LLP; Ken Frazier, president and chief executive, Merck and Co.
 Inc.; Muhtar Kent, chairman and chief executive, the Coca-Cola Co.
-(KO), Terry Lundgren, chairman, president and chief executive, Macy’s Inc. (M); Marissa Mayer, president and chief executive, Yahoo!, and Douglas Oberhelman, chairman and chief executive, Caterpillar Inc. (CAT)
+(KO:US), Terry Lundgren, chairman, president and chief executive, Macy’s Inc. (M:US); Marissa Mayer, president and chief executive, Yahoo!, and Douglas Oberhelman, chairman and chief executive, Caterpillar Inc. (CAT:US)

 Negotiations have made little headway.